 See how a Snap-on car diagnostic tool can help you diagnose communication problems on a vehicle in a clear and straightforward fashion.

-If you’re having a hard time determining whether an ignition coil is faulty, there is a quick test you can carry out on your Snap-on car diagnostic tool which allows you to compare the voltage and current of a coil to find a problem.
+Having a hard time determining if an ignition coil is faulty?
+A quick test on your Snap-on diagnostic tool lets you compare the voltage and current of a coil.

 Learn how to use your Snap-on car diagnostic tool to clear a service light on a VW or Audi vehicle and reset the service schedule.

-Read on to discover how a Snap-on car diagnostic tool offers a simple way for you to monitor vehicle data when you are carrying out a road test as part of a repair.
+Read on to learn how a Snap-on car diagnostic tool gives a simple way for you to monitor vehicle data when you are carrying out a road test as part of a repair.